I apologize in advance for this. I had just polished off a glass of pinot noir when Dana sent me an Instagram post about

-And the craziest part of it all, is that I don’t actually think Weight Watchers is out to get anyone?
+Do I think Weight Watchers is out to get anyone?
 I don’t know.
 It’s almost irrelevant.
-I think they do want to help people lose weight and reach a larger audience (and yes, of course, make a lot of money doing it).
-But I think their intentions are misguided, and ultimately the program is not sustainable for so many people.
-People who are really struggling along the way and end up worse off, believing it’s their fault that they failed.
+I think they want to help people lose weight and reach a larger audience (and make a lot of money doing it).
+Ultimately the program is not a sustainable way to feel good, and people who are really struggling end up worse off, believing it’s their fault that they failed.

-So while Dana and I are not out to take down Weight Watchers, we’re not so sure it’s the best solution for teenage girls.
+So while Dana and I aren’t over here with pitchforks, out to take down Weight Watchers, we’re not so sure it’s the best approach for teenage girls.

 And if you’re debating joining Weight Watchers (or maybe you already have), we’re also not here to sway your decision.
-We’re just here to poke holes in the theory that it’s the right program for anyone who wants to lose weight.
+We’re just here to poke holes in the theory that it’s the right program for anyone who wants to feel good in their bodies.

 To share the personal experimentation and expert advice we’ve come across in our research to provide alternative options, if that’s what you’re looking for.
 Because we were.
 And we found some ways to develop sustainable, healthy habits, that don’t leave you feeling like a failure when the system fails you.

 Most importantly though, we’d like to gently remind you, no matter how you go about trying to get healthier or change your habits, or generally live your life, that it’s the intention that matters.
 Are you joining Weight Watchers because you love yourself and want to do something good for your body?
-Or are you counting calories and monitoring points because you feel like you have to punish yourself, and need to hate your way into a body you love?
+Or are you counting calories and monitoring points because you feel like you have to punish yourself, and need to shrink your way into a body you love?

 Something to think about, if you’re considering a diet program this summer.

-I’d love to hear your take on Weight Watchers, or any other well-known weight loss program.
+I’d love to hear your take on Weight Watchers, or any other well-known weight loss programs.
 Feel free to share in the comments!